-ASCO Sintering Co. wins 2018 Award from MPIF for a high density Stainless Steel component for an irrigation assembly.
+ASCO Sintering Co. wins 2018 Award of Distinction from MPIF for a high density Stainless Steel component for an irrigation assembly.

-ASCO Sintering Co. will accept an Award in the Lawn & Garden category in this year's MPIF Design Excellence Awards competition.
+ASCO Sintering Co. accepted an Award of Distinction in the Lawn & Garden category in this year's MPIF Design Excellence Awards competition.
 The award was given for a high-density 316 austenitic stainless steel component for an irrigation assembly.
 The part is an example of a Powder Metallurgy (PM) hardware application of high corrosion resistance with a lower cost than a machined or MIM part.

-Sam Moorman, Senior Process Engineer (retired) will accept the Award at the POWDERMET 2018 conference, June 17-20 in San Antonio TX USA.
-At ASCO, winning Design Excellence Awards has become almost an annual tradition - beginning in 1969, ASCO has won over 35 such awards.
+Sam Moorman, Senior Process Engineer (retired) accepted the Award at the POWDERMET 2018 conference, June 17-20 in San Antonio TX USA.
+At ASCO, winning Design Excellence Awards has become almost an annual tradition - beginning in 1969, ASCO has won over 38 such awards.